therandomspoon/Librebook/README.md

 - reactions
 - Instance hosted by me (soon)
 - Deleting accounts (***very soon***)
-- folder organisation (soon but not as soon as deleting accounts but still more soon than my hosted ver)
+- global access sql server for messages (soon but not as soon as deleting accounts but still more soon than my hosted ver)

 # Screenshots (genesis ver)
 ## landing page